2005 Red Lake shootings: Life

 Weise became close to his paternal grandfather and his younger companion, Michelle Sigana, who had given him his own room with them.
 The family said he had a good relationship with both.
 In 2000, his mother and her husband separated; they completed the divorce in May 2004.
 Their custody arrangements covered only the children they had together, and not Weise.
 By 2003, his mother had moved to an assisted-living facility; she had recovered enough from her accident to work part-time, and had regained speech.
 Weise chose to stay with his grandmother rather than rejoin his mother and move again.

+In 2002, Weise was forced to repeat the eighth grade because of failing grades and truancy; he enrolled in a special education program at the school called the Learning Center.
+Beginning in middle school, Weise was frequently taunted and bullied by other students.

 In September 2003, Weise enrolled at Red Lake Senior High School in Red Lake.
 Teachers and fellow students remembered him as withdrawn, and he reportedly had a history of troublesome behavior.
 At times he was referred to be homeschooled.
 His grandmother said he had not been in school for five weeks before the shooting.
 His social studies teacher Wanda Baxter recalled, "[Weise] was a good listener like any other ordinary student.
 He was quiet but never a troublemaker."
 Another teacher described Weise as "a pretty bright kid, but ... lazy when it came to school."
 Several students remembered Weise as being non-violent.
 A close friend of Weise described him as "the only one I talked to about my problems.
 He was trustworthy, and he was always capable of understanding what I was going through", and other students also said they could talk to him.
+According to police investigator findings and media reports, Weise was often bullied or teased in school by classmates.
+A tall 6'3" youth weighing 250 pounds (115 kg), he was known to wear dark eyeliner, as well as a long black trench coat and other black clothing to school year round.
+He was referred to as a "goth kid" by many of his classmates.
+Although Weise was sometimes described as a loner, several students said he had numerous friends.
+He had a notebook in which he drew what a close friend described as "dark stuff".